pgilad/grunt-jade-usemin/README.md

 #### Tasks (New in version 0.5.0)

-This is an array of objects, where `key=filetype` and value is and array of tasks to run in orders.
+This is an array of objects, where `key=filetype` and value is an array of tasks to be run in order.

 *Default* value is:

 ```js